 Aurora House is dedicated in May and receives its first resident in June.
 TUMC celebrates the renovation of its own space in November.
 Here’s a video.

-2017 Marilyn Zehr departs and Michele Rizoli becomes pastor, working with an interim three-person Ministry Team for Youth and Children (Audrey Wichert, Trent Voth and Cedric Martin).
-TUMC gives full blessing to same sex marriages and joins the Brethren Mennonite Council (for LGBT interests).
+Marilyn Zehr departs and Michele Rizoli becomes pastor, working with a three-person Ministry Team for Youth and Children (Audrey Wichert, Trent Voth and Cedric Martin).

-2018 Continuing its response to the work of the Truth & Reconciliation Commission, TUMC begins working more intentionally at reconciliation with our Indigenous brothers and sisters, beginning with territorial acknowledgments in worship services, book study and other awareness raising activities.
+2018 Continuing its response to the work of Canada’s Truth & Reconciliation Commission, TUMC begins working more intentionally at reconciliation with our Indigenous brothers and sisters, beginning with territorial acknowledgments in worship services, book study and other awareness raising activities.

-2019 Peter Haresnape, a longtime member and former Christian Peacemaker Teams worker with Indigenous issues, is discerned as our second pastor, serving half-time, and joining Michele Rizoli, along with Audrey Wichert and Cedric Martin (Ministry Team for Youth and Children) on the church ministry team.
+2019 Peter Haresnape, a longtime member and former Christian Peacemaker Teams worker on Indigenous issues, is discerned as our second pastor, serving half-time, and joining Michele Rizoli, along with Audrey Wichert and Cedric Martin (Ministry Team for Youth and Children) on the church ministry team.

 Four young women and two children from Eritrea are welcomed as sponsored refugees.